-Summary: Since inception in 2015, the growth of Mintos has been superb, far outgrowing virtually every other platform and with well over 1 billion EUR facilitated (and closing in on 2 billion), does colossal volumes.
-It aggregates loans, which offers investors a huge choice in what and who they invest in, as well as different currencies, but could not be described as a platform for beginners.
+Summary of Mintos Review: Since inception in 2015, the growth of Mintos has been superb.
+It has outgrow virtually every other comparable platform.
+With well over 1 billion EUR facilitated (and closing in on 2 billion), it has colossal volumes.
+It aggregates loans, which offers investors a huge choice in what and who they invest in.
+Multiple countries also offers the choice of different currencies.
+This may not be described as a platform for beginners.
 Some understanding of the different loans are required to fully comprehend the risks involved.

-Here is how Mintos compares to other European platforms:
+This is how Mintos compares to other European platforms.

 What is Mintos?

-Mintos started in 2015 and offers something a little different from the competition, being a platform for different loan originators to place their loans to be funded by investors.
-Headquartered in Riga, Latvia, this really hit a gap in the market: loan companies could simply offer their loans on the Mintos platform and become P2P lenders without the expenses of setting up a website.
-For Mintos, this also allowed them to greatly scale up operations without becoming a lender themselves: their fortunes contrasted massively with other firms such as Bondora.
+Mintos started in 2015 and offers something a little different from the competition.
+This is a platform for different loan originators to place their loans to be funded by investors.
+Headquartered in Riga, Latvia, this really hit a gap in the market.
+Loan companies could simply offer their loans on the Mintos platform and become P2P lenders without the expenses of setting up a website.
+For Mintos, this also allowed them to greatly scale up operations without becoming a lender themselves.
+Their fortunes contrasted massively with other firms such as Bondora.

 The main source of loans were unsecured personal loans for short periods, akin to pay-day loans.
-More recently, with an increase of loan providers loans have been seen for other purposes such as cars or property but the loans remain unsecured with the exception of mortgages.
-To compensate for this, many loan originators on Mintos operate ‘buyback’ guarantees, offering to buy back the loans if they become defaulted.
-This service is possible because many loans are made at seriously high interest rates, and for the security of a buyback, investors have to settle for a much lower return.
+More recently, with an increase of loan providers loans have been seen for other purposes such as cars or property.
+The loans remain unsecured with the exception of mortgages.
+To compensate for this, many loan originators on Mintos operate ‘buyback’ guarantees.
+These offer to buy back the loans if they become defaulted.
+This service is possible because many loans are made at seriously high interest rates.
+For the security of a buyback, investors have to settle for a much lower return.

-Mintos have further expanded with the offering of loans in different currencies, notably GBP and USD as well as EUR and other European currencies.
-This adds an element of currency risk that investors should be aware of, as exchange rates can fluctuate.
+Mintos have further expanded with the offering of loans in different currencies.
+Notably GBP and USD as well as EUR and other European currencies are offered.
+This adds an element of currency risk that investors should be aware of.
+Exchange rates can fluctuate and quite heavily for some currencies.
 As the diagram shows, there is a lot going on:

 Here is a table showing Mintos features: